 In early 1895, Loomis contracted pneumonia, his body already weakened from tuberculosis.
 3 He died on January 25.

-Construction on the sanitarium started in January 1896 and the Loomis Memorial Sanitarium for Consumptives opened on June 1 and formally dedicated in November.
+Construction on the sanitarium started in January 1896 and the Loomis Memorial Sanitarium for Consumptives opened on June 1 and was formally dedicated in November.
 2 The facility included the Mary Lewis Reception Hospital with room for 70 patients, the Babbitt Memorial Laboratory, a recreation center, a firehouse, and a bakery.

 The Sanitarium held to its core the belief that natural nutrition, exercise, and fresh mountain air could cause tuberculosis to go into remission in its patients.
 1 On the property, patients played croquet and golf on well landscaped and manicured grounds.
 The Sanitarium also pioneered the use of new treatments and methods of diagnosis for tuberculosis.
 The Boston Medical & Surgical Journal reported that by mid-1897, that there was a remarkable improvement in health outcomes in 60% of its cases with nine discharges.
 3 With the development of pneumothorax treatments that allowed the partial or complete collapse of a lung by the introduction of air into the pleural cavity, giving the lung a chance to rest and heal, treatment times were shaved in half to an average of 90 days.
 12